rforbiodatascience23/group_12_project/README.md

 This variable is a dataset containing the raw data from 2721 DONs (Disease Outbreak News) extracted from www.who.int/emergencies/disease-outbreak-news.
 The dataset presents information from 1996 to March 2022 (last DON was registered on 25 March 2022).

-Further, we used data from the world bank, to incorporate data on socio-economic status of the countries:
+Further, we used data from the world bank, to incorporate data on socio-economic status of the countries [here](https://datacatalog.worldbank.org/search/dataset/0037712/World-Development-Indicators)
-[here](https://datacatalog.worldbank.org/search/dataset/0037712/World-Development-Indicators)

 2. Download WDI_CSV.zip into \_raw folder